 the aim of the hearing, which will be held in private, will always be to resolve the complaint and achieve reconciliation between the school and the complainant; However, it must be recognised that the complainant might not be satisfied with the outcome if the hearing does not find in their favour.
 It may only be possible to establish the facts and make recommendations which will satisfy the complainant that his or her complaint has been taken seriously.

-many complainants will feel nervous and inhibited in a formal setting; Parents/carers often feel emotional when discussing an issue that affects their child.
+many complainants will feel nervous and inhibited in a formal setting; Complainants often feel emotional when discussing an issue that affects their child.
 The panel chair will ensure that the proceedings are as welcoming as possible.

 extra care needs to be taken when the complainant is a child/young person and present during all or part of the hearing; The panel should respect the views of the child/young person and give them equal consideration to those of adults.